Uniform tilings in hyperbolic plane: Wythoff construction

-Example Wythoff construction with right triangles (r = 2) and the 7 generator points.
+Example of Wythoff construction with right triangles (r = 2) and the 7 generator points.
 Lines to the active mirrors are colored red, yellow, and blue with the 3 nodes opposite them as associated by the Wythoff symbol.

 There are an infinite number of uniform tilings based on the Schwarz triangles (p q r) where 1/p + 1/q + 1/r < 1, where p, q, r are each orders of reflection symmetry at three points of the fundamental domain triangle – the symmetry group is a hyperbolic triangle group.

 Each symmetry family contains 7 uniform tilings, defined by a Wythoff symbol or Coxeter-Dynkin diagram, 7 representing combinations of 3 active mirrors.
 An 8th represents an alternation operation, deleting alternate vertices from the highest form with all mirrors active.

 Families with r = 2 contain regular hyperbolic tilings, defined by a Coxeter group such as [7,3], [8,3], [9,3], ...
 [5,4], [6,4], ....

 Hyperbolic families with r = 3 or higher are given by (p q r) and include (4 3 3), (5 3 3), (6 3 3) ...
 (4 4 3), (5 4 3), ...
 (4 4 4)....

 Hyperbolic triangles (p q r) define compact uniform hyperbolic tilings.
 In the limit any of p, q or r can be replaced by ∞ which defines a paracompact hyperbolic triangle and creates uniform tilings with either infinite faces (called apeirogons) that converge to a single ideal point, or infinite vertex figure with infinitely many edges diverging from the same ideal point.

 More symmetry families can be constructed from fundamental domains that are not triangles.

 Selected families of uniform tilings are shown below (using the Poincaré disk model for the hyperbolic plane).
 Three of them – (7 3 2), (5 4 2), and (4 3 3) – and no others, are minimal in the sense that if any of their defining numbers is replaced by a smaller integer the resulting pattern is either Euclidean or spherical rather than hyperbolic; conversely, any of the numbers can be increased (even to infinity) to generate other hyperbolic patterns.

 Each uniform tiling generates a dual uniform tiling, with many of them also given below.